 For monetary settlement agreements, APHIS typically offers to settle for a civil penalty that is much lower than the maximum civil penalty authorized in the relevant statute.
 The alleged violator can pay the penalty by check, money order, or credit card, following the instructions provided with the settlement agreement.
 If someone is unable to pay the full amount by the due date provided on the settlement agreement, he or she may be eligible for a payment plan.
 To request a payment plan, the alleged violator should use the form enclosed with the settlement agreement to submit a written response, indicating that he or she wishes to pay the penalty and waive his or her right to a hearing.

 For non-monetary settlement agreements, APHIS may offer to settle based on the alleged violator’s agreement to specific terms that generally involve abstaining from APHIS-regulated activities.
-For example, for non-monetary settlement agreements issued under the Animal Welfare Act (AWA), an alleged violator may agree to the revocation of his or her AWA license and/or his or her agreement to sell, donate, and/or transfer ownership of his or her regulated animals.
+For example, for non-monetary settlement agreements issued under the Animal Welfare Act (AWA), an alleged violator may agree to the revocation of his or her AWA license; and/or to sell, donate, or transfer ownership of his or her regulated animals.

 If you receive a pre-litigation settlement agreement (either a monetary or non-monetary settlement agreement), you should review the information carefully for the specific terms.